mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 The ``bpf`` Approach
 --------------------
 When you use ``bpf``, you must first create a PFC file with the appropriate commands to accomplish the solution task at hand.
-At runtime these commands are accepted by BPF and executed according to a logical processing order determined by the program.
+At runtime these commands are accepted by ``bpf`` and executed according to a logical processing order determined by the program.
 Hence you need not be concerned with the ordering of commands in your PFC file.
 Input commands will be processed first, and a solution done automatically before any output is produced.
 Finally, a new base file will be created, if you have requested one.
 See :ref:`pfc-examples` for examples of PFC files.

 .. figure:: ../img/BPF_Information_Flow_Model.png